-An MD Weighs In On The Right Time To Take Melatonin vs. Magnesium
+An MD Weighs In On When To Take Melatonin vs. Magnesium

-During a time when sleep can be hard to come by, many of us are reaching for reinforcements.
-When it comes to sleep aids, magnesium and melatonin are two of the most popular over-the-counter options.
-While both can be effective, they work in different ways.
-During a recent virtual mbg masterclass, functional medicine doctor and expert in all things sleep Robert Rountree, M.D., weighed in on when to take one over the other.
-Here's the scoop.
+In a time when sleep can be hard to come by, many of us are reaching for reinforcements.
+When it comes to sleep aids, magnesium and melatonin are two of the most popular options.* While both can be effective, they work in different ways.* During a recent virtual mbg masterclass, functional medicine doctor and expert in all things sleep Robert Rountree, M.D., weighed in on when he recommends taking one over the other.
+Here's the sleep scoop:

 Take melatonin for: Falling asleep at a time that your body isn't used to.*